Phrdavis/DaviPetShop/README.md

 ## Introduction

 The Davi's Petshop is a C# project that aims to administrate an Petshop.
 It provides to show the pets in the database, add new pets with some virifications and more.
-Whether you are a beginner or an experienced developer, this project is designed only to study propose.
+Whether you are a beginner or an experienced developer, this project is designed only to study propose in the Microsoft Learn plataform.

 ## Getting Started